 –Tulku Urgyen Rinpoche

 Dzogchen, or atiyoga, is a profound body of teachings that point us directly toward the recognition of our own mind in its natural state.
 This state, what in the Tibetan tradition is known as rigpa, is naturally pure and nakedly aware.
-It is, in other words, the awakened mind, and this already awakened state is present within each of us, is always accessible to us, and through clear instruction it is also easy to identify.
+It is, in other words, awakened, and this already awakened state is present within each of us, is always accessible to us, and through clear instruction it is also easy to identify.
 In seeing it, we are literally in witness of our own luminous path to liberation, this with one subtle though skillful shift in perspective.

 The teachings as a philosophy are radical, if not wholly revolutionary.
 As a practice, they are transformational, moving one from concept-based being to awareness being, from contrived, dualistic thinking to a mind unbound by mundane thought.
 This is the wisdom mind, enlightened mind, and our arrival here means there is no turning back.
 There simply cannot be, for conventional mind has been sliced clean through.